Changissnz/nu_merchant_principal/README.md

   estimate of risk attached, to a subset of the alliance participants to attempt, or
 - wholly abstained from by the alliance.
+The destinations of possible failure, intended by the selection of each of these two areas, are (in respective order) the subset of the alliance's participants and no participants of the alliance.
+Attempts to curb the non-null probability of certain risks' adverse effects rely on more considerations than simple assignment.
 In terms of psychological economics, there is the fear of failure that dominates the choice towards the decision of rejection, and the gains unmet from that rejection is what is lost.
 There is also the loss from the positive action taken, as rejection of the